Golden eagle (Aquila chrysaetos)

 - This species is 7th in the world in terms of body weight.
 The heaviest found female weighed 7.2 kg (15.8 lb) (12.1 kg [ 26.7 lb] in captivity)

 - The golden eagle molts (feathers) between March/ April and September/October every year.

 - In the past, many golden eagles were killed by ranchers out of fear for cattle and smaller livestock.
 Withal, the analysis indicated that this bird’s influence on the numbers of livestock was only vestigial.
 Today the eagle is protected by law.

-- A pair of golden eagles occupies a territory reaching even 155 km2 (60 mi2).
+- A pair of golden eagles occupy a territory reaching even 155 km2 (60 mi2).